 There is a real chance, especially with high financial leverage, that the firm will not make it.
-If it is expected to survive as a going concern, it will be as a much smaller entity.
+If it is expected to survive as a going concern, it will be as a much smaller become a mature fiirm, and what are the potential roadblocks?